zak-45/WLEDLipSync/README.md

 - Audio analysis with mouth cue creation
 - Integrated with Chataigne (include portable version)
 - OSC message
-- Integrated with WLEDVideoSync
+- Integrated with WLEDVideoSync (need to be installed separately)
 - Websocket message

 **Portable Installation:**
 1. Take the app from releases (Unix/ Mac/ Win)
 2. --> On Mac/Linux: chmod +x WLEDLipSync
 3. Execute it to extract the standalone version
-4. Go to ./WLEDLipSync folder and run WLEDLipSync-{OS} app.
+4. Go to ./WLEDLipSync folder and run WLEDLipSync-{OS}(exe/bin) app.
-5. --> On Mac/Linux: chmod +x WLEDLipSync-{OS}
+5. --> On Mac/Linux: chmod +x WLEDLipSync-{OS} should be necessary